maknz/maknz.github.io/README.md

 # Regan McEntyre

 Hi, I'm Regan!
-I'm a software engineer based in Dunedin, New Zealand.
+I'm a software engineer based in Dunedin, New Zealand, experienced in backend web engineering.
 Currently I'm a lead software engineer at [PocketSmith](https://www.pocketsmith.com)—smart tools that let you forge your own financial path.

 ## Want to talk?